How to manage hematophobia and menstruation?

 • tremors ;

-If haematophobia is too prevalent and handicaps the person's daily life to the point of preventing them from doing things, such as avoiding medical appointments etc., solutions must be sought.
+If the hematophobia is too present and handicaps the person's daily life to the point of preventing him or her from doing things, such as avoiding medical appointments etc., it's time to look for solutions.

-But how can you stop being afraid of blood?
-Here's our advice to help you make the most of this moment.
+So how can you stop being afraid of blood?
+Here's our advice on how to make the most of this time.

-If you are a hematophobe, the easiest way to combat this phobia during your periods is toavoid looking at the blood on your periods.
-The same applies to spottingi.e. the small amounts of bleeding that occur outside the periods.
+If you're a hematophobe, the easiest way to combat this phobia during your period is toavoid looking at your period blood.
+The same applies to spottingthat is, the small amounts of bleeding that occur outside your period.
 It's a completely natural phenomenon, but one you unfortunately can't control.

-To avoid being confronted with blood, we recommend using external protection rather than internal protection such as tampons and cups, in which case you will be directly confronted with the sight of blood.
+To avoid being confronted with blood, we recommend using an external protection rather than an internal protection such as tampons and cups, in which case you'll be directly confronted with the sight of blood.

-For external protection, we strongly recommend knickers periods.
-In fact, almost all our menstrual panties have a black organic cotton bottom, so you're not directly confronted with the sight of blood, as you might be when using conventional sanitary towels.
+For external protection, we strongly recommend period panties.
+In fact, almost all our menstrual briefs have a black organic cotton lining, so you won't be directly confronted with the sight of blood, as you might be when using conventional sanitary towels.

 Practice breathing techniques

-Consult a doctor in case of heavy periods
+Consult a doctor if your periods are heavy

 If your periods are too heavy, consult your doctor or specialist.
-The periods abundant or periods hemorrhagic may reveal underlying pathologies.
+Visit heavy periods or haemorrhagic periods may reveal underlying pathologies.

 Get help

-If your phobia is making you anxious, even more so during your periods, consider therapy or treatment by a qualified health professional .
+If your phobia is making you anxious, even more so during your period, it's advisable to consider therapy or treatment by a qualified healthcare professional .
 He or she can give you the keys and tools you need to live better with your phobia, and even make it disappear, or at least reduce its symptoms.

 Back to blog